Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can I freeze these peanut butter marshmallow cookies?

 We don’t recommend freezing the baked cookies since the texture of the marshmallows will change once thawed.
-You can freeze the unbaked cookie dough balls for 2 months.
+You can freeze the unbaked cookie dough balls for two months.

 What is a fluffernutter sandwich?